centrifuge/documentation/docs/cent-node/overview/protocol-architecture.md

 ## Centrifuge Nodes

-The Centrifuge Node provides a simple API interface to interact with the peer to peer network as well as the Ethereum smart contracts.
+The Centrifuge Node provides a simple API interface to interact with the peer to peer network as well as the Ethereum smart contracts and Substrate Pallets.
 The Node operates on a “service bus” principal where plugins and outside systems can subscribe to messages about specific objects (e.g., a procurement application can subscribe to changes of order objects).
-The P2P Node abstracts the events that occur on the public blockchain, sidechain, and P2P Layer and translates them into messages on this internal bus for other applications to consume.
-The Node also offers the connectivity to Ethereum for applications that build on top of the network.
+The P2P Node abstracts the events that occur on the public blockchains and P2P Layer and translates them into messages on this internal bus for other applications to consume.
+The Node also offers the connectivity to Ethereum and Substrate for applications that build on top of the network.

 ## Centrifuge Identities